project-fika/Fika-Installer/README.md

 ## Usage
 * Place the Fika-Installer executable in a new directory of your choice.
 This is the location where Fika will be installed.
 * Run the Fika-Installer executable.
-* Choose wether to install a new Fika instance or a Fika Headless instance.
+* Choose whether to install a new Fika instance or a Fika Headless instance.
 NOTE: Installing Fika-Headless requires you to have the Fika-Installer executable in the same machine where your SPT server with Fika-Server is installed.
 * Follow the instructions.
 * Enjoy.